-Based on Table 8, the t{count} results are 6.149 and 6.344 for creative thinking and learning motivation variables in the inductive-deductive class.
-The t{table} value obtained for each variable is 1.960, so it can be concluded that the deductive-inductive approach effectively influences creative thinking abilities and learning motivation.
+Based on Table 8, the t-count results to 6.149 and 6.344 for creative thinking and learning mativation variables in the inductive-deductive class.
+The t-table value obtained for each variable is 1.960, so it can be concluded that the deductive-inductive approach effectively influences creative thinking abilities and learning motivation.

-D. CONCLUSION AND SUGGESTIONS
+D.22 ONCLUSION AND SUGGESTIONS